-As part of our Facts matter campaign, we have been working hard to secure their support for libraries and the wider information profession in party manifestos and other commitments.
+As part of our Facts matter campaign, we have been working hard to secure their support for libraries and the wider information profession in party manifestos and other commitments in the run up to the General Election.
 Get to know the manifestos and read what the parties have to say about the role of libraries, knowledge and information in their vision for the UK.

 A number of CILIP’s key policy lines have been included in the final document, including the following commitments/inclusions:

 "Libraries are vital social assets, valued by communities across the country

 We will ensure libraries are preserved for future generations and updated with wi-fi and computers to meet modern needs